fbaumdicker/SpacerPlacer/README.md

 Each spacer ID corresponds to a unique spacer sequence (or a group of spacer sequences, if you want).
 Repeats are not part of this format.
 The order of the spacers is important and should be the same for all arrays in the group.
-We expect the spacers to be ordered chronologically, i.e. the first spacer is the youngest and at the acquisition end of the array, while the last spacer is the oldest and at distal end of the array.
+We expect the spacers to be ordered chronologically, where the insertion end is on the left and the distal end on the right, i.e. the first (leftmost) spacer is the youngest, while the last (rightmost) spacer is the oldest.
 Most importantly, the order of the spacers should be consistent for all arrays in the group.
 The order is not as important, if you use SpacerPlacer to determine the orientation, as both directions are run.
 Note, there is no need to provide reversed spacers, as SpacerPlacer will automatically reverse the spacers